Share this post on:

 • Solidarity Eights express Lust and aggression in the service of others.

-• An antisocial social person is the countertype of the Eights, a helpful Eight who appears less aggressive and more loyal than the other two Eight subtypes.
+• The countertype of the Eights is an antisocial social person, a helpful Eight who appears less aggressive and more loyal than the other two Eight subtypes.

 • “Solidarity” emphasizes their tendency to offer help when people need protection.